datagovau/ckanext-s3multipart/README.rst

         }

 6. Setup an s3 access only IAM role https://console.aws.amazon.com/iam/home
+The type of role is "Role for Cross-Account Access -> Provide access between AWS accounts you own" (the account will be accessing itself)
-You'll need your 12 digit Amazon Acount ID from the Billing Infromation control panel https://console.aws.amazon.com/billing/home
+You'll need your 12 digit Amazon Account ID from the Billing Information control panel https://console.aws.amazon.com/billing/home
 Then create add the role name to the ckan config file

 6. Set up a IAM user with the S3 access policy and also AWS Security Token Service access to AssumeRole.